michaeldelves/PhIDDLI/README.md

 > python3 scripts/visualize_embeddings.py data/plot.json

-6. Once complete, the analysed data in csv format can be found in cell-shape-analysis -> data as “export.csv”.
+6. Once complete, the analysed data in csv format can be found in cell-shape-analysis/data/ as “export.csv”.

 7. To interactively visualise the data, open the web browser and navigate to http://127.0.0.1:8050/.
 Note that it must be “http” not “https” otherwise it doesn’t load.